 The Central Business District is located immediately to the south of the French Quarter, with the two separated by Canal Street.
 As the name may suggest, this is the part of the city that operates a little more normally, with countless businesses and corporations located here.

-The Central Business District doesn’t just have to be a place for those travelling for work though.
-For starters, in its southern end is the Warehouse District.
+The Central Business District doesn’t just have to be a place for those traveling for work though.
+For starters, in its southern end is the Warehouse / Arts District.
 Historically, this was the part of the city that was dedicated to warehousing and manufacturing.

 There’s also the Mercedes Benz Superdome.
 A venue that hosts many of the city’s largest events, it is primarily home to the New Orleans Saints of the NFL.
 This makes the Central Business District a great place to stay in New Orleans for anyone coming to see a game or a show.

 Families with children will love to stay in the CBD with more affordable accommodations, quieter than the French Quarter, and many family-friendly attractions.
 You will find the Audubon Aquarium of the Americas, National World War II Museum, Caesars Superdome, and Smoothie King Center.

 There are also South Market, Lafayette Square, NOLA Tropical Winery, Immaculate Conception Church, and Orpheum Theater.

 If all of that isn’t enough, the French Quarter is just a short distance away, and you even have a unique way to visit it.
 The Charles Avenue Streetcar Line is the oldest continually operating streetcar line in the world, having been in operation since 1835.

 It travels along the Mississippi Riverfront, going from the Central Business District, across Canal St, and into the French Quarter.
 This allows you to take in some history and stunning views on your way between two of New Orleans’s most popular areas.